 Figure 4.12 below presents the percentage of households with at least one savings account by district.
-It shows that 29.6% of households in Gatsibo district have at least one savings account, ranking the district fourth from bottom country-wide and sixth among the seven districts of Eastern Province.
-This figure is below the national level of 39.4% of households with at least one savings account.
+It shows that 37.3% of households in Kayonza district have at least one savings account, ranking it 17th on this indicator.
+It comes fifth among the seven districts of Eastern Province.
+This is below the national level for households with at least one savings account (39.4%).

 At the sub-national level, 60.4% of urban households have at least one savings account and 35.8% in rural areas.
-Apart from Kigali City, which has the highest percentage of households with at least one savings account, other provinces vary between 33.8% and 40.1%.
+Apart from Kigali City, which has the highest percentage of households with at least one savings account, the predominantly rural provinces vary between 33.8% and 40.1%.

-Considering individuals aged 18 and above, the EICV3 shows that 21% of people in Rwanda have at least one savings account, with 37% for Kigali City residents as compared to 17% to 20% in the remaining provinces.
+In terms of individuals aged 18 and above, the EICV3 shows that 21% of people in Rwanda have at least one savings account, with 37% for Kigali City residents, as compared to 17-20% in the remaining provinces.